thecognifly/cognifly-python/README.md

 The remote control API is defined in [cognifly_remote.py](https://github.com/thecognifly/cognifly-python/blob/main/cognifly/cognifly_remote/cognifly_remote.py) (please read the docstrings for thorough documentation).

 Connecting to the drone is as simple as creating a `Cognifly` object.
-By default, this will also pop a simple Graphic User Interface, that can be used to disarm the drone in the event of an emergency, and to visualize the camera stream when activated:
+By default, this will also pop a simple Graphic User Interface, that can be used to disarm the drone on the event of an emergency, and to visualize the camera stream when activated:

 ```python
 from cognifly import Cognifly